-Alfonso cites fictional coach, unhappy with Mets change
+Alonso cites fictional coach, unhappy with Mets change

 “It broke my heart.
 I was sad,” Lindor said.
 “It hurt me a little bit.”

-While the Mets began Tuesday ranked ninth among the 30 teams with .240 batting average, they are last in runs with 76 and home runs with 18.
-Their .209 batting average with runners in scoring position is 29th and they are dead last with a .143 average with two outs and runners in scoring position.
+While the Mets began Tuesday ranked ninth among the 30 teams with a .240 batting average, they were last in runs with 76 and homers with 18.
+Their .209 batting average with runners in scoring position was 29th and they were dead last with a .143 average with two outs and runners in scoring position.

-After Saturday night’s 5-4 win at Philadelphia, had Alonso made a curious reference to the contributions of a new coach.
+After Saturday night’s 5-4 win at Philadelphia, Alonso made a curious reference to the contributions of a new coach.

-“We just made a nice, new hire, Donnie,” Alonso said then.
-“He’s a nice — he’s a great hitting/slash approach coach.
+“We just made a nice, new hire: Donnie,” Alonso said then.
+“He’s a great hitting/slash approach coach.
 Donnie’s been great helping the team.
 I think Luis forget to mention Donnie.
 Donnie really helped us today, too.”

 Asked to explain further, Alonso said: “He’s a new hire.
 He’s our like mental-slash-approach coach.
 I feel like we had a really cool collective like team approach today, and Donnie helped us out, for sure.”